wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

 .. note::

-   The field ``data.vulnerability.state`` indicates that the vulnerability has been fixed in future versions of the software but is still present in the version installed in your system.
+   When the field ``data.vulnerability.state`` has the value "Fixed", this indicates that the vulnerability has been corrected in future versions of the software.
+However the vulnerability is still present in the version installed in your system.

 Look deeper with the Wazuh API: